 The estate tax also encourages charitable giving since such transfers are exempt from the estate tax.

-Since the estate tax, in its present form, taxes mostly wealthy estates, it taxes people who are best able to pay.
+Since the estate tax, in its present form, taxes mostly wealthy estates, it taxes people best able to pay.

-As many people have argued, such as Theodore Roosevelt, the concentration of wealth can corrupt the political process, as evidenced by recent events in Congress, when the Republicans were willing to hold the country hostage, to thwart any other legislation, including a much-needed stimulus to the economy, unless the Democratic majority and President Obama agreed to extend the Bush tax cuts for the wealthiest 2% of Americans and to reduce the estate tax to 35%, with a $5 million exemption, or $10 million for a married couple, in spite of the fact that the country has incurred record deficits because of the credit crisis, a deficit that is all that much greater, because President Bush had started borrowing large sums of money, beginning in 2001, so that large tax breaks could be given to the wealthy, turning the budget surplus that he inherited from President Clinton into a major deficit even before the credit crisis began in 2007.
+As many people have argued, such as Theodore Roosevelt, the concentration of wealth can corrupt the political process, as evidenced by recent events in Congress, when the Republicans were willing to hold the country hostage, to thwart any other legislation, including a much-needed stimulus to the economy, unless the Democratic majority and President Obama agreed to extend the Bush tax cuts for the wealthiest 2% of Americans and to reduce the estate tax to 35%, with a $5 million exemption, or $10 million for a married couple, in spite of the fact that the country has incurred record deficits because of the Great Recession, a deficit that is all that much greater, because President Bush had started borrowing large sums of money, beginning in 2001, so that large tax breaks could be given to the wealthy, turning the budget surplus that he inherited from President Clinton into a major deficit even before the Great Recession began in 2007.

 Arguments against the Estate Tax